rafaeelaudibert/Encryptor/CONTRIBUTING.md

   they should start with an underline, following Python convention.
 - You should expose both methods in routes in the [routes file](./encryptor/__init__.py)
+- If you need to pass some extra parameters besides the text (which is mostly) true, you should pass it as query parameters just as in `/api/ceasar/encrypt/github?offset=4`